freedomsponsors/fsstatic2/README.md

 # fsstatic2

 This will be the new frontend of FreedomSponsors - a mobile first, MaterialDesign-based, SPA.

-Separating the front-end and back-end projects will allow for a much faster iteration and lower the technical barriers for contributors.
+The main goal of rebuilding the FreedomSponsors website like this is to have a reeeeally friendly development environment that more people can work on, while also serving as an example of a high quality architecture for a web app.

+So, even if you don't want to help FS, if you are interested in web development, take a look at how this project is structured.
+It may give you a few good ideas to improve your own webapp project.

 # The development environment.

-The development environment was though out to be reeeeally friendly and fast to get up and running
+You should be able to get a dev env up and running really fast:

 ```bash
 # Install gulp globally if you don't have it already